 The automat was awash in violence, visible through its diaphanous, polymeric exterior.
 Everywhere within the building, men collided, one lay upon the floor, bleeding from a deep gash upon his head.
 The server drones lay overturned, food spilling from their dispensers.
 A crowd began to form outside the restaurant, some recording the conflagration with their affin modules, others simply observing the row.
 None possessed of the courage or interest to intervene in the broil.
 Meris scanned the street; no Consortium security officers were in sight.

-The man with the green coat grinned, gazing over his shoulder with blithe gaity.
+The man with the green coat paused and gazed over his shoulder at the old man with a sorrowful expression.

-The blonde chuckled and took the man by the arm and, together, they mixed into the jostling throng.
-Meris’ brows knit in confusion as he watched the pair depart and then in concern as several members of the crowd dashed into the restaurant to restrain the combatants.
+Meris’ brows knit in confusion as he watched the pair depart, then in concern as several members of the crowd dashed into the restaurant to restrain the combatants.

 The man with the chartreuse coat leaned back in his chair, keenly observing the patch-riddled occupants of the crowded, bioluminescent automat.
 The whole of the space was lit by large plankton-filled tubes that ran the length of the ceiling in loosely spaced rows; the patrons under which were divided, as if by an invisible line; aecerite to the left, fair and simply, but sharply, dressed; souther to the right, swarthy and cheaply, yet garishly, garbed.
 Each camp stayed together and furtively eyed the other.
 Tension writhed in every gesture, louder even than the news-feeds blaring and fading from screen-walls; stories of new building projects and migratory patterns and East Federation’s quarrels with The Consortium.
 Shortly, there arrived a detachment of low-level government officials, who sat a separate table at the back; an arrival heralded by discontented mumbling, needling eyes and shaking heads.